Restaurants with a View in Yerevan

 Three price tiers — what you get and where.

-Different shades of with a view.
+Different shades of Restaurants with a view.

 Rooftop bars with city grid views